-CTP's create from traffic functionality is designed to process JSON or XML format messages.
-To create virtual assets from traffic files using other message formats (e.g., EDI, plain text, etc.), use the corresponding "Generate Parameterized Messages" wizard on Virtualize desktop.
+The virtual asset creation functionality is designed to process JSON or XML format messages.
+To create virtual assets from traffic files using other message formats (e.g., EDI, plain text, etc.), refer to the Creating Parameterized Message Responders from Traffic section in the Virtualize desktop documentation.

 Creating virtual assets from traffic requires: